nueh/pebble-device-status/README.md

 # README #

 Pebble background worker.
-Show 5 sec. pop-up notifications, bluetooth and battery state:
+Shows 5 sec. pop-up notifications for bluetooth and battery state:
-- battery icon, by wrist;
+- battery icon by wrist/tap
-- bluetooth icon, by change state.
+- bluetooth icon when phone connects/disconnects

-Runs in the background and do not depend on others running apps and faces.
+Runs in the background and does not depend on other running apps and faces.
-Takes one apps slot, require activation in "Activity" menu.
+Takes one app slot, requires activation in "Activity" menu.